 “It’s like going to your favorite restaurant,” says Hoyne.
 “They know what you like and even though they might make more money, the exchange is mutual, as opposed to being handed a menu each time you show up.”

-Both Garneau and Hoyne agree that ML and automation shouldn’t be viewed as a cost-cutting initiative, but as an efficiency to improve productivity.
+Hoyne says that ML and automation shouldn’t be viewed as a cost-cutting initiative, but as an efficiency to improve productivity.
 Too many companies get caught in the cycle of more rules, manual optimizations, and new-hires to sustain it all.
 Not every component needs to be done manually.

 It can be automated under the right conditions – and to the customer’s delight.